ninodinatale/ts-type-validation/readme.md

 validated accordingly.
 For TypeScript's higher order types `enums`, `literals`, `tuples` and `intersections`, the passed values to the decorator function will be the base of the validation, which means the type definitions will be ignored.

 If a validation fails, all validation decorators throw a `TypeError` by default.
-This can be changed by passing a function as the last argument to the decorator which will be executed instead of the `TypeError`.
+This can be changed by passing an options object in which it's possible to define an error callback which will be executed instead of the `TypeError`.

 The function which holds the parameter decorators needs to be decorated with `@ValidateParams()` in order to validate the params at all.